diodz/abm-school-choice/README.md

-# abm-school-choice
+# An agent-based model of school choice with information asymmetries

-### An agent-based model of school choice with information asymmetries
+This is the code for the agent-based model published in the paper published in the journal of simulation.

-This is the code for the agent-based model published in the paper published in the journal of simulation:
+Citation:

 Diego A. Díaz, Ana María Jiménez & Cristián Larroulet (2019) An agent-based model of school choice with information asymmetries, Journal of Simulation, DOI: 10.1080/17477778.2019.1679674

 Access the paper in the following link: https://www.tandfonline.com/doi/full/10.1080/17477778.2019.1679674